-BUS 531 ORGANIZATIONAL BEHAVIOR And the Administrative Process 3 CREDITS Examines the managerial implications of the relationship between human behavior, organizational structure and organizational performance.
+BUS 531 ORGANIZATIONAL BEHAVIOR AND THE ADMINISTRATIVE PROCESS

+Examines the managerial implications of the relationship between human behavior, organizational structure and organizational performance.

 BUS 532 MANAGEMENT OF ORGANIZATIONS

 Building on a foundation of organizational theory, including research from such fields as Sociology, Psychology, Administrative Science and Political Science.
 This course focuses on the concepts and skills germane to organized activity.
 Special emphasis is placed on frameworks for analyzing organizational problems.